rfox12/quasar-typescript-starter/README.md

 `"vetur.format.defaultFormatter.html": "prettier"` should be added only when using Prettier.

+## Existing Quasar types

+I checked current Quasar types and put types which must be updated into `quasar-shims` > `utils` folder.
+I found many discrepancies between the types and actual implementation, in some cases also some bugs.
+It's not always auspicable to have 100% adherence with implementation, so I left a comment for each proposed update and I'll you decide which are to do and which not.
+Where I left a `TODO`, it's a question to you.
+Where I left a `FIXME`, it's a signal that I may have spotted a bug in the **implementation** which checking types.

+I'm still working on `QVueGlobals` review.

-## Quasar types
+## New Quasar types

 All definitions inside `quasar-shims` are types which need to be added into core typings.
 Some of those files are helpful but a pain in the ass to maintain, because manually derived from JSON files (see `icon-set.ts` and `lang.ts`).
-It would be easier if JSON files could be converted to be `.ts` files, in which case we could rely on TS inference and declaration merging to some extent to get automatic typings.
+It would be easier if JS files could be converted to be `.ts` files, in which case we could rely on TS inference and declaration merging to some extent to get automatic typings.

-Some of types are rarely used (only when unit testing in my experience) and you can safely avoid to add them if keeping their types in sync is too troublesome, leaving `any` if there is no way to derive them automatically.
+Some types are rarely used (only when unit testing in my experience) and you can safely avoid to add them if keeping their types in sync is too troublesome, leaving `any` if there is no way to derive them automatically.

 This principle works the same with components of course: Quasar components use render functions instead of SFC, so switching to native TS support using `.ts` files is relatively easy and removes the tooling process to manually sync typings.